RBhuiya/South-Eastern-Railway-Summer-Internship_2025/Day-1/README.md

 8. .NET Framework Notice:

-	-The installer may automatically install .NET 3.5 if it's missing from the system.
+	- The installer may automatically install .NET 3.5 if it's missing from the system.

 9. Review & Install:

-	-Review the summary page and click Install to begin.
+	- Review the summary page and click Install to begin.

 # 💡 Note:
 	- This completes the foundational setup required to begin using Oracle 11g for database operations.